testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#intermediate,

 :white_check_mark:  **Do:** Use the same DB product that is being used in production and configure it for faster execution.
-Typically, DBs accept flags that allow to reduce the storage reliability and increase speed.
-With just a few configuration flags ~20% performance gain is achived and hundrands tests can be run in a few seconds.
-Our guide includes a recipe with examples of how to tune-up the popular DBs for testing
+Typically, DBs accept flags that allow to trade durability (i.e., data safety) for performance.
+With just a few configuration flags ~20-40% performance gain is achived and hundrands tests can be run in a few seconds.
+Another type of optimization you may consider is creating a RAM drive (or use tmpfs in LiOur guide includes a recipe with examples of how to tune-up the popular DBs for testing

 <br/>